runnermann/Vertx-5-example/README.md

 ```

     Next we populate the blog_rows table.
 We start with blog 1, paragraph 0.
-Its important to keep order correct using paragraph numbers.
+It's important to keep order correct using paragraph numbers.

 ```aiignore